rombrew/phobia/doc/MotorIdentification.md

 	# pm_probe_base

 Normally it will print the values of the identified parameters.
 In case of failure the error will be printed out.
+We recommend to do this procedure twice to get accurate estimates.

 ## Rotor flux linkage